zhouyl/flowblade/docs/components/layout/footer.md

 # Footer

 Footer section component for website pages with support for copyright notices, links, logos, and social media icons.
 Footer provides a flexible container for footer content with comprehensive style props support.
+Perfect for website footers and page bottom sections.

 ## Basic Usage